cnadler86/micropython-camera-API/README.md

 img = cam.capture()
 ```

-Each time you call the method, you will receive a new frame.
+Each time you call the method, you will receive a new frame as memoryview.
+You can convert it to bytes and free the memoryview buffer, so a new frame can be pushed to it.
+This will reduce the image latency but need more RAM. (see [freeing the buffer](#freeing-the-buffer))

 The probably better way of capturing an image would be in an asyncio-loop: